mantidproject/mantid/Code/Mantid/docs/source/algorithms/LoadTomoConfig-v1.rst

 Description
 -----------

-This algorithm reads a tomographic reconstruction parameter (configuration) file and stores the configuration in a `MatrixWorkspace <http://www.mantidproject.org/MatrixWorkspace>`_.
-The data in the file is expected...
+This algorithm reads a tomographic reconstruction parameter (configuration) file and stores the configuration in a `TableWorkspace
+<http://www.mantidproject.org/TableWorkspace>`_.
+The file is expected
+to follow the following format...
+The workspace produced has one row for every plugin found in the input file, and four columns...

 Usage
 -----